 HOW TO CLEAN GOLD-PLATED JEWELRY

-Gold-plated jewelry is a beautiful and affordable way to enjoy the look of gold without the expensive price tag.
-However, gold-plated jewelry can lose its luster over time if not properly cared for.
+Gold-plated jewelry is a beautiful and affordable way to enjoy the look of solid gold jewelry without the expensive price tag.
+Yet, if not properly cared for, gold-plated jewelry may slowly lose its luster.

 If your plated gold jewelry looks a little lackluster, give it a good cleaning!
-You can easily clean your gold jewelry at home with just a few simple household ingredients.
+You can easily clean gold-plated jewelry at home with just a few simple household ingredients.
 Follow these steps, and you'll have sparkling clean jewelry.

 - All-natural liquid soap